ruicliu/botframework-telephony/az-cli-config.md

 az deployment group validate --subscription your-subscription-id -g your-resource-group --template-file template.json --parameters parameters.json
 ```

 If the validation succeeds, you will receive a full ARM template populated with your resource names.
 At this point you can proceed to actually configuring the channel.
-You can do by running `az deployment group create`:
+You can do this by running `az deployment group create`:

 ```Powershell
 az deployment group create --subscription your-subscription-id -g your-resource-group --template-file template.json --parameters parameters.json
 ```
 If the process succeeds, you can navigate to the Azure portal's Channels blade and make sure the bot's Telephony channel is configured.

-## Binding multiple phone numbers to the bot
+## Connecting multiple phone numbers to the bot

 A bot can be associated with multiple phone numbers.
-To accomplish that, add another "phoneNumber" element `template.json` file as follows:
+To accomplish this, add another "phoneNumber" element `template.json` file as follows:

 ```JavaScript
 {